-4. Place a block of wood between the gearcase and propeller to keep the propeller from turning.
-Remove the propeller nut.
+- 3. Straighten and remove the cotter pin. - Place a block of wood between the gearcase and the propeller to hold the propeller and remove the propeller nut.

-5. Pull the propeller straight off the shaft.
-If the propeller is seized to the shaft and cannot be removed, have the propeller removed by an authorized dealer.
+5. Pull the propeller straight off shaft.
+If propeller is seized to the shaft and cannot be removed, have the propeller removed by an authorized dealer.